hust-suwb/spring-boot-read-and-write-datasource-demo/README_EN.md

 - `tag v0.1`: A basic version that shows how to implement read-write splitting by directly connecting to the database using SpringBoot with JDBC.
 - `tag v0.2`: Demonstrates how to achieve read-write splitting with SpringBoot and MyBatis, with support for automatic routing of read and write requests.
+- `tag v0.3`: Adds the feature of failover from slave database failures under the premise of having data source exception monitoring capabilities.

 ## How to Use